AlfrescoLabs/tester-technical-test-java-api/README.md

 # Technical Excercise

 There are 3 exercises:

-Excercise 1.
-Run the FixMeTest and analyse and fix any failures that you might come across.
+1. Run the FixMeTest and analyse and fix any failures that you might come across.
-Excercise 2.
-Using the provided Search references below, design tests to test conjunction, disjunction and negation opertors in a search query.
-You can use any format and note down designed tests electronically or using Pen and paper.
+2. <Search References> section below provides details about a search feature, with an example of search conjunction, disjunction and negation opertors.
+Using the provided documentation, design tests to test conjunction, disjunction and negation operators in a search term.
+You can use any format for writing tests and note down designed tests electronically or using Pen and paper.
-Excercise 3.
-Implement some of these in SampleTest class.
+3. Implement some of these tests in SampleTest class.
 Data preparation example is provided and can be used or amended as per your needs.

 # Setup
-To test the project setup works for you, you can run <SetupTest>.
+To test the project setup works for you, you can run 'SetupTest'.
 Before you run it, you need to be able to:
 1. Access the Test Environment: See <Pre-configured Test Enviroments> section
 2. Configure and compile the test Project: See <Configure the project properties> section